raravena80/blog/content/post/2018-04-07-running-scylla-in-kata.md

 It's worth mentioning that there's also another interesting [blog](https://www.scylladb.com/2018/03/29/scylla-kubernetes-overview/) explaining how to run Scylla in Kubernetes.
 So you can also run Scylla in Kata Containers on top of Kubernetes using Stateful sets.

 Go Kata!

+For more information about the Kata Containers project you can visit https://katacontainers.io.